Best Songs of the 1920s: #50 – 41

 46. “Handful of Keys” by Fats Waller

-Was Fats Waller the greater pianist in American history?
+Was Fats Waller the greatest pianist in American history?
 One listen to the virtuosic “Handful of Keys” is all the evidence you need.
 This endlessly cheerful stride workout is an astonishing piano showcase that must be heard to be believed.

 45. “Pony Blues” by Charley Patton